 - Write error-free and compelling articles for newspapers, magazines, blogs or scripts for radio and television.

-- Develop and maintain liaison with experts and other sources who provide vital leads and clue.
+- Develop and maintain liaison with experts and other sources that provide vital leads and clue.

 - Edit and review articles for grammar and style.